pubino/share-and-tell/docs/developer-notes.md

 - The `Dockerfile` builds a minimal image using the Python 3.12 base.
 - `docker-compose.yml` demonstrates mounting a host directory at `/share` in read-only mode and exporting results to `/output`.

+## Electron Workflow

+- Install dependencies with `npm install` from inside `electron-app/`.
+- Run `npm run dev` for a live-reloading development session or `npm start` for a single build-and-launch cycle.
+- Shared logic resides in `electron-app/src/shared/` so the main process and renderer stay DRY.
+- Package distributions for Windows/macOS with `npm run package` (uses `electron-builder`).